Dyalog/ride/docs/protocol.md

 Messages are independent and after the handshake can be sent/received in any order.
 Some messages infer that the other end will send a reply, but that reply may not be the next message to be received, or even ever be sent.

-If the receiver of a message does not recognise it, it should not take any action apart from optionally responding with
+If the receiver of a message does not recognise it, it should respond with
 ```json
 ["UnknownCommand",{"name":"Xyz"}]
 ```